 After our GrillGrates review, we think that Grill Grates Product are a very good upgrade to your existing traditional grates.

 They do a great job in distributing the heat evenly across the surface, offer you the versatility to be used as a griddle or grill grates, eliminate flare-ups and hot spots and give your food perfect sear marks.

-They are an excellent option for both, the beginner and the bbq pit-master to step up their grilling game.
+Even though most people would think that they are the perfect fit only for the professional pitmasters or for competition bbq, then let me tell you that this product is an excellent option for both, the beginner and the bbq pit-master to step up their grilling game.

 Should I replace my existing grates with GrillGrates or use them on top of them instead?